theochem/horton/doc/user_estruct_hf_dft.rst

 .. include:: hf_dft_examples.rst.inc

 A more elaborate example can be found in ``data/examples/hf_compare``.
-It contains a script that systemtically computes all elements in the periodic table (for different charges and multiplicities), and compares the results with outputs obtained with Gaussian.
+It contains a script that systematically computes all elements in the periodic table (for different charges and multiplicities), and compares the results with outputs obtained with Gaussian.
 See the ``README`` file for instructions how to run this example.